UBC-CIC/course-flexibility/docs/UserGuide.md

 # Load Syllabi

-When there are new data (i.e., syllabi) to load into a databased for analysis, user needs to use the AWS Console interface.
+A user may want to add more syllabi to conduct an analysis of these new syllabi.
+The new syllabi’s results would be displayed on the web app along with the results of the syllabi that are already in the database once the analysis process is finished.
+To add new syllabi for analysis, the user needs to use the AWS Console interface.
 The developers should grant access information (including username and password) to the AWS Console.
 In the AWS Console:

 1. Search for Amazon S3 in the search bar and click on it
 2. On the left navigation bar, click on "Buckets"